The Lead Up to Sewing My Raglan Swimsuit

 Originally I was debating using magnets instead of KAMsnaps for the placket on the top.
 I had already bought some magnets and so decided to test out how they work while also walking through a test run of sewing up the placket before I did it on the swimsuits.

 To test out the placket I took a scrap piece of fabric, hemmed one side (to represent the neck binding), and then cut the scrap in half (for the shoulder seam).
 Since my raglan pattern called for a quarter-inch seam allowance (instead of the half-inch used in the tutorial) I shortened the width of the two rectangles she called for.
 I then cut out two scraps with the proper dimensions.
 As I was using magnets I decided to figure out which section of each piece was going to hold the snaps in the tutorial and cut some Heat’N Bond (to hold the magnets to the fabric) and some fuzzy interfacing I had on hand (to seal them in) to the 3/4 inch width I’d need.
-As the tutorial has you fold over the top and bottom by a quarter-inch I cut each piece a half inch shorter than the cut fabric.
+As the tutorial has you fold over the top and bottom by a quarter-inch I cut each piece a half-inch shorter than the cut fabric.
 The magnets themselves were small but I grouped them in two and colored on the outside of each pair so I’d be able to put the colored side down (fabric is also right side down) and know that the finished placket would have the magnets facing the proper way to attach together.

 While sewing the placket the hardest part was the magnets which kept attaching to my sewing machine (it felt similar to when the stitches get stuck or the sewing machine starts to eat your fabric) so I had to keep an eye on it and keep pulling it along (with hard jerks when the magnet was fully attached).
 All in all it wasn’t too bad and once done it was pretty cool to watch it being pulled apart and stuck back together.

 In the end I decided to go with KAMsnaps as I wasn’t sure if the magnets would hold up under constant use… especially on a shoulder seam that will be bearing a lot of weight and movement.
 I figured I’d show you my finished calculations below in case you’re planning on doing something similar and would find them useful.
 The sketch isn’t to scale.
 The pink part is 3/4 inches wide (on both) and the length of your finished placket (full fabric height minus the quarter-inch fold-over on either end).
 It’s this part where the snaps are attached, where I attached my interfacing on both versions, and where I embedded my magnets.
 All four edges are 1/4 inches wide.
-The sides are your seam allowance so you’ll want to change that if you shirt pattern is different than a quarter-inch.
+The sides are your seam allowance so you’ll want to change that if you shirt pattern is different from a quarter-inch.

 I’m loving our finished swimsuits and Ada’s so proud of having designed it.
 I love that even though she’s too young to sew it up herself she got to be more involved in the process.
 I can’t wait to see them use the swimsuits more as the summer continues.
 Though Ada has already asked for more dragon swimsuits, so we’ll see what happens.